Read More Women in Translation With These Wonderful Authours

-“As Iran enters another important period of change…I think this is particularly good time to pick up Persepolis.
-Satrapi’s deceptively simple, almost whimsical drawings belie the seriousness and rich complexity of her story – but its also very funny too” (Emma Watson, Our Shared Shelf)
+“As Iran enters another important period of change…I think this is a particularly good time to pick up Persepolis.
+Satrapi’s deceptively simple, almost whimsical drawings belie the seriousness and rich complexity of her story – but it’s also very funny too” (Emma Watson, Our Shared Shelf)

 Translator: Mattias Ripa

-“It’s impossible not to shed tears while reading this work; Nagata’s unflinching honesty is courageous, but the reason it resonates is because it parses experiences many of her readers have, but have never been able to give voice to.
+“It’s impossible not to shed tears while reading this work; Nagata’s unflinching honesty is courageous, but the reason it resonates is that it passes experiences many of her readers have, but have never been able to give voice to.
 Nagata gave voice to her experience and that has allowed her readers to realize they are not alone.”
 (Hans Rollman, Pop Matters)

 Translator: Jocelyne Allen